-To be published by She Writes Press on June 4, 2019
+Published by She Writes Press

 Gulf Coast author Diane Dewey writes a memoir of family secrets, lies, love, and redemption.
 Adopted in America from a German orphanage, she met her Swiss biological father at age forty-seven after he searched for her.
 The impact of uncovering these roots was Diane's quest to find her German biological mother and learn her story.
 These discoveries reverberated throughout her life in myriad unexpected ways.

 Listen to a short sample of the audiobook "Fixing the Fates" by Diane Dewey.